-Soluble fiber is great for you!
+Soluble fiber is fantastic to include in your diet!
 This indigestible form of plant carbohydrate has many health benefits including lowering cholesterol, stabilizing insulin and glucose levels, promoting satiety, and protecting against belly fat accumulation.

 Here are the foods that provide the most soluble fiber: